sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/instruct/1000 - query-group-tips.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/query_group_instruct_1.png)

 Notes
 ===

-For the full reference for this method in SenseML, see [Query method](doc:query).
+For the full reference for this method in SenseML, see [Query group method](doc:query-group).